prabhatraghav/tomcat-install/README.md

   # Download the tomcat-install.sh
     wget https://raw.githubusercontent.com/prabhatraghav/tomcat-install/main/tomcat-install.sh

-  # The Tomcat install script can be run as it is, which is set to install Tomcat Version 10.0.18 (on port 8080) with Java version 17 as a default settings, or you can make the necessary chages as per your requirements.
+  #The Tomcat install script can be run as it is, which is set to install Tomcat Version 10.0.18 (on port 8080) with Java version 17 as a default settings, or you can make the necessary chages as per your requirements.
+To make changes, edit the tomcat-install.sh script, and set the desiserd tomcat install ENVIR like (TOMCAT_VERSION, TOMCAT_USER_PASS, TOMCAT_MANAGER_PASS, CUSTOM_TOMCAT_PORT, CUSTOM_JDK_VERSION etc.) and save the file.

-  #(Skip this setup if you want to install with default settings) Edit the tomcat-install.sh script, and set the desiserd tomcat install ENVIR like (TOMCAT_VERSION, TOMCAT_USER_PASS, TOMCAT_MANAGER_PASS, CUSTOM_TOMCAT_PORT, CUSTOM_JDK_VERSION etc.) and save the file.
+  # Edit the script (Skip this step if you want to install with default settings)
     nano tomcat-install.sh

   # Make it executable